retaildevcrews/helium-typescript/README.md

 # make sure you are in the root of the repo
 # build the image
-# TODO: Remove need to specify target to match other helium versions
-docker build --target=release -t helium-node -f Dockerfile docker build --target=test -t helium-node -f Dockerfile
+docker build -t helium-node -f Dockerfile

 # Tag and push the image to your Docker repo